 Lounge layout & seating

 The Fiji Airways Premier Lounge is split into distinct seating zones, including separate areas for lounging, working and dining.
-My favourite part is towards the rear of the lounge, which is one of the last areas to fill up during the morning peak period.
+My favourite part is towards the rear of the lounge, one of the last areas to fill up during the morning peak period.
 The cosy single-seater ‘cabins’ are a great place for solo travellers to unwind.

 Food & drink